 Opioids are a class of drugs that reduce feelings of pain.
-There are prescription opioids like Oxycodone and Vicodin that doctors prescribe to treat severe pain.
-Heroin and illegally-made fentanyl are illegal opioids.
+Prescription opioids like Oxycodone and Vicodin are intended to treat moderate to severe pain and are often prescribed after a surgery or an injury.
 While prescription opioids have been used as painkillers, they have great potential for misuse.

-Syringe exchange is a proven, effective way to reduce HIV and hepatitis C transmission.
+- Local Syringe exchange sites offer naloxone kits and overdose prevention support.
 Learn more about services offered in Clackamas County.

 Prescription Drug Disposal and Storage